aarpon/hrm_docs/docs/user/step2_sted.rst

 |STEDWavelengthScreenshot|

-The STED immunity fraction tells Huygens which percentage of the fluorescent molecules are not susceptible to the STED laser.
+The STED immunity fraction tells Huygens the percentage of fluorescent molecules that are not susceptible to the STED laser.
 Typical values are in the range 0% to 10%.

 |STEDImmunityScreenshot|